-The term 'Equity' is included in the Real Estate edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Equity' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Equity represents the homeowner’s total dollar amount of ownership in their property.
 Determining equity is a simple calculation.
 It is found by taking the home’s assumed fair market value and subtracting out the balances of liens and debts secured by the property along with the mortgage balance that is still unpaid.
 As a home owner pays down the mortgage, reducing the outstanding principal balance, the equity of a home owner goes up.
 It similarly increases as the property gains in value.
 To obtain one hundred percent equity in their property, home owners have to pay down both any outstanding debts that are secured by the property and the full mortgage.